All Episodes

 I have been waiting for that.

-I can't I I wish that happened every day.
+I wish that happened every day.

-That exact uh thing you're talking about.
+That exact thing you're talking about.

-But people actually tune in and hear it for themselves and find out they're being lied to about it.
+I've been longing for the day where that doesn't work anymore, that people actually tune in and hear it for themselves and find out they're being lied to about it.

-I I d I don't I don't foresee that happening in this instance.
+I don't foresee that happening in this instance.

 And it's just what other people are telling everybody and each other.

-Uh and because there is now attention, a lot of attention in certain quarters to how things are made up, lied about, and can be.
+And because there is now attention, a lot of attention in certain quarters to how things are made up, lied about, and can be.

 For your theory to actually be usable here, Williams would have had to have been telling lies about conservatives that have been revealed as lies.

-But uh I think this is one of many things that'll add up over time and have an impact.
+But I think this is one of many things that'll add up over time and have an impact.

-But this as the tipping point, I don't think is it.
+But this, as the tipping point, I don't think is it.

 But I appreciate the call.

-This is uh see, Greg in Pensacola, Florida.
+This is C. Greg in Pensacola, Florida.

 You're next.